Amrtamer711/GPT-2-From-Scratch/README.md

 To evaluate the model and compare it to the original versions of GPT 2 and GPT 3, run the ```benchmark.ipynb``` notebook.
 It will extract the latest log in the log file.

 ## Model Generation
 To generate from the model, run  ```generate.ipynb``` where you can modify the input text.

 ### Notes:
 - If you want to avoid having to train the model from scratch, one of the checkpoints can be found at this [link](https://drive.google.com/drive/folders/1zM2nJexlJu71-BMICRvJ2fAWrWFjo5Kn?usp=sharing).
+Place the checkpoint in the log folder.

 ## Key Features
 1. Custom Data Loader: